rbmk-project/dnscore/README.md

 See [example_resolver_test.go](example_resolver_test.go) for a complete example.

-See also [internal/cmd/lookup/main.go](internal/cmd/lookup/main.go) for a simple command line tool that demonstrates how to use the `*dnscore.Resolver` API.
+See also [internal/cmd/lookup/main.go](internal/cmd/lookup/main.go) for a simple command line tool that demonstrates how to use the `*dnscore.Resolver` API along with [log/slog](https://pkg.go.dev/log/slog) to emit structured logs.

 ### Low-Level Transport